Results for Retirement Savings Plan

 60 – 79: 5%

-The IRS puts limits on how much individuals can contribute to employer-sponsored 401(k) plans.
+The IRS puts limits on how much can be saved to employer-sponsored 401(k) plans.

-Maximum Eligible Compensation (maximum amount of compensation eligible for contributions to the plan): $280,000
+- Maximum eligible compensation (maximum amount of compensation eligible for contributions to the plan): $330,000.

 Understanding IRS Limits

 It’s important to understand these limits and how they may affect any future contributions to your Retirement Savings Plan account.
-Different rules also apply for highly compensated employees.
-For more information on IRS limits and how they may affect you, please consult the Retirement Savings Plan Summary Plan Descriptions or call the RASC.
+Different rules also apply for highly- compensated employees.
+For more information on how IRS limits may affect you, please consult the Retirement Savings Plan Summary Plan Descriptions or call Fidelity.

 When You Can Expect Your Distribution

-Your distribution request (direct rollover or cash payment) from your Retirement Savings Plan account will be processed in one to two business days.
+Your distribution request from your Retirement Savings Plan account will be processed in one to two business days.
 It may take one to two weeks for you to receive it.

 Retirement Summary Plan Descriptions